 These are just a few things I came up with in brainstorming for five minutes or so.
 I’m sure there are countless other things a professional cyber criminal could devise.

 Another scam that is very common at the moment is the bogus Facebook Security phishing scheme.
 We have warned on this one several times in the past.
 Basically, the person receives a message from someone pretending to be Facebook Security.
 Often times, the account sending the message has also been hacked by scammers.
 The profile picture is changed to that of the real Facebook Security and the name is changed to “Facebook Security” spelled with funky, non-traditional characters.
-Not only does this make the scam appear more legit, but these scammers have the access mentioned above to all of the ‘friends’ of the offending account.
+Not only does this make the scam appear more legit, but these scammers have the access mentioned above to all of the ‘friends’ of the hacked account.

 Pay careful attention to everyone on your friends list.
 If you see any name changes or other suspicious activity, immediately perform the following actions to protect your personal information: